Here are the five most important things to know:

 Nevertheless, I get excited every fall to see what the new Apple Watch and watchOS will look like, and what steps Apple takes to make the device a more appealing and well-rounded fitness tracker.

-While my excitement about the Apple Watch follows an annual cycle, I still get excited every morning when I open the WHOOP app to check my recovery and sleep scores, and to see how my previous day’s behavior influenced them.
+While my excitement about the Apple Watch follows an annual cycle, I got excited every morning when I opened the WHOOP app to check my recovery and sleep scores, and to see how my previous day’s behavior influenced them.

 As I was finishing up this article, I started thinking about the question of what I would do if I had to choose between the two.
-Honestly, I wouldn’t know which one to choose because both enrich my life — just in entirely different areas.
+Before the lack of airplane mode became an issue for me, I wouldn’t know which one to choose because both enrich my life — just in entirely different areas.

 WHOOP is the better fitness tracker, without question, and I would always choose it over the Apple Watch for this purpose.

-At the same time, my Apple Watch lets me pay for groceries without having to swipe my credit card (and sharing my credit card number with the merchant), automatically unlock my iMac (so I don’t have to type a password) and send me notifications so I don’t have to pick up my iPhone.
+At the same time, my Apple Watch lets me pay for groceries without having to swipe my credit card (and sharing my credit card number with the merchant), and send me notifications so I don’t have to pick up my iPhone.

 It’s a tough call.
-And that’s ultimately why I wear both devices.
+And that’s ultimately why I used to wear both devices (and, hopefully, soon will again).

 What are your thoughts about the Apple Watch vs. WHOOP?
 Let me know in the comments below!